 Some scientists and stem cell doctors are excited the proposal passed.

 “It is very exciting that Prop.
 14 passed and that CIRM will continue its funding,” Cato Laurencin, a biomedical engineer at the University of Connecticut in Farmington, tells Nature.
 “This field is at a bit of an inflection point in terms of our understanding of stem-cell science.”

-The proposition will cost Californians $260 million annually for the next 30 years.
-Much of the funding will go towards training scientists and building new facilities.
+Californians will pay $260 million annually for the Proposition for the next 30 years.
+Much of the funding will pay for training scientists and the construction of new facilities.